-DSL 1142 3 Heating and Air Conditioning Systems
+Heating and Air Conditioning Systems

-Covers cab heating and ventilation systems used in all types of units used in the industry today.
-The air conditioning servicing and repair of the system for comfort of in cab climate.
-The environmental concerns that need to addressed when making repairs to the air conditioning system.
+Heating and Air Conditioning Systems analyzes cab heating and ventilation systems used in all types of units used in the industry today as well as servicing and repair of the system for comfort of in-cab climate.
+The course discusses concerns that need to be addressed when making repairs to the heating and air conditioning system.